Brigadier general: Canada

 Until unification in 1968 of the Royal Canadian Air Force, Canadian Army, and the Royal Canadian Navy, rank structure and insignia followed the British pattern.
-This system of rank insignia was reinstated in 2014.
+This system of rank insignia was reinstated in 2013, but general officers reverted to the 1968 system in 2016.
 In army usage, the term "brigadier" was used to denote what is now known as a brigadier-general while the air force used the rank of air commodore.

 Chile

 In the Chilean Army, Brigadier is a one-star rank and General de Brigada is the immediately superior two-star rank.
 While the Chilean Air Force uses Comodoro for its one-star rank, two-star Air Force officers hold the rank of General de Brigada Aérea – literally 'air brigade general'.

 Colombia

-The rank of brigadier general is the first general officer rank in the Fuerzas Militares, and the National Police.
+The rank of brigadier general was established in 1953 by decree 1325 on the 21st of May.
+With this decree, the ranks of lieutenant general and general were replaced by brigadier general and lieutenant general establishing brigadier as the first grade for generals.
+In the 60s these ranks were reformed once again creating a third rank, brigadier general, Major general, and general in the Fuerzas Militares, and the National Police.